CarlieSachiko/dots-and-boxes/README.md

 ####Next Steps
 Here is a list of things I would like to do moving forward:
 * Let the player be able to choose their color
-* Update the visuals with better drawn videos
+* Update the visuals with better drawn videos or images
 * Update the win messaging with more creative visuals
 * Adjust the CSS to be more responsive to small screens